chakra-ui/chakra-ui-vue-next/docs/pages/features/text-and-layer-styles.md

 Layer Styles allow you to save a combination of styling attributes to re-use in other components.
-Once created, pass the `layerStyle` prop to any component and chakra will resolve the styles accordingly.
+Once created, pass the `layerStyle` prop to any component and Chakra will resolve the styles accordingly.

 Properties defined in a layer style